When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: Quality Taxonomy

 \section{Quality Taxonomy}

 Before designing evaluations, we must articulate what ``quality'' means for a given application.
-This section presents a taxonomy of quality dimensions commonly relevant to LLM applications.
+This section defines the quality dimensions that MVES (Section~\ref{sec:mves}) uses to map application requirements to measurable failure modes.
 Different applications weight these dimensions differently, so teams should identify which dimensions matter most before investing in evaluation infrastructure.